Mokshgnaism/Collab_code/README.md

 ### ✅ General

-* User Auth ((JWT+Session)-based) implemented token rotation and validated them against the browser fingerprint and hashed redis entries for more security . log out from all devices supported via otp based verification
+## 🔐 Secure User Authentication

+Our application implements a robust and secure authentication mechanism combining JWTs and sessions for optimal protection.

+### ✅ Features

+- **JWT + Session-Based Authentication**
+  Combines stateless JWTs with server-side sessions to provide both scalability and control.

+- **Token Rotation**
+  Refresh tokens are rotated with each request, minimizing the risk of long-lived token abuse.

+- **Device-Level Validation**
+  Each token is tied to a hashed browser fingerprint to ensure it's used only on the issuing device.

+- **Redis-Backed Token Storage**
+  Access and refresh tokens are stored securely as hashed entries in Redis for fast invalidation and tracking.

+- **Global Logout with OTP Verification**
+  Users can securely log out from all active devices using a verified OTP flow.

+---

+This architecture ensures both usability and strong session security across all entry points.

 * Survey system with role-based users (Admin, Business, User)

 ### 🖋️ Collaborative Editor